andrewmahoneyf/Crypto-Search-Trends/README.md

 ## Google Search Activity vs. Cryptocurrency Prices: Is there a pattern here?

 Our group wanted to look at the relation of Google keyword search and historical cryptocurrency market prices had on each other.
 We pulled data resources from various users and locations, cleaned that dataset to fit our study, then hosted our visualizations as shiny app.
-To answer the question of whether or not higher query hits of cryptocurrency keywords relates to a higher crypto- market value, we built a visualization containing two types of graphs and a filtering section to match the focus of our study and our users."),
+To answer the question of whether or not higher query hits of cryptocurrency keywords relates to a higher crypto- market value, we built a visualization containing two types of graphs and a filtering section to match the focus of our study and our users.

 ## Two type of visualization and what they mean